What's on the shelf at Lake Region Public Library

 No Story time until further notice.

-Free Pop-up COVID Vaccination Clinics will be held Tuesday, July 13 and Tuesday, July 20 from 2-4 pm at the Public Library.
+Free Pop-up COVID Vaccination Clinic will be held Tuesday, July 20 from 2-4 pm at the Public Library.
 Vaccinations provided by Lake Region District Health Unit.

-Library Board meeting July 13 at 10:30 a.m. via Zoom and in person at the Library Community Room
+Library Board meeting August 10 at 10:30 a.m. via Zoom and in person at the Library Community Room.

 Be sure to follow Devils Lake Journal on our twitter page, @devilslakenews, and like us on Facebook!